 The yacht can be plugged into 110 volt shore power.
-The power cable and connecting plug is in the starboard cockpit locker.
-The battery charger that operates off of the shore power is located in Compartment 1 in the aft starboard cabin.
+The power cable and connecting plug are stored in the starboard cockpit locker.
+The shore power cable is plugged into the receptacle on the starboard side of the stern.
+There is a circuit breaker inside the starboard lazarette that must be on for shore power to flow to the control panel, The battery charger that operates off the shore power is located in Compartment 1 in the aft starboard cabin.
 It can operate on either 50 cycle or 60 cycle power.